awjohnso/JAMF-CE-InstallAdministrativeTools/README.md

 ### Future

-Update to use either trigger or custom event keyword/trigger.
+Update to use either Policy ID **or** custom event keyword/trigger.